nicolaus-huang/ProcessPainter/README.md

 - [x] Checkpoints Release
 - [ ] More Examples

-ProgressPainter is a model based on animatediff to generate Human-like painting pregresses.
+ProgressPainter is a model based on animatediff to generate Human-like painting progresses.

 ![main-1](https://p.ipic.vip/sw3mk1.png)